comp110-lytle/comp110/site/resources/syllabus.md

 ## Course Load Expectation

 COMP110 is a rigorous introductory STEM course.
 Learning how to program is an acquired, practiced skill much like playing a musical instrument or learning a new craft.
 The amount of time you individually spend practicing programing and working on assignments, outside of any other help, will significantly impact your success in the course.
-You should expect to spend 2.5 hours per week on lecture and async lessons ON TOP OF about 9 hours per week outside of lecture working on assignments and studying.
+You should expect to spend 2.5 hours per week on lecture ON TOP OF about 9 hours per week outside of lecture working on assignments and studying.
 We DO NOT recommended taking COMP110 in a semester when you are enrolled in 17 or more credit hours.

 ## Course Requirements and Policies

-You should complete all asynchronous lessons and related questions on time.
-You should attend all synchronous lessons (all days except those shown above) and check the course page for announcements and updates.
+You should plan to attend all in person lectures and check the course page for announcements and updates.
 You should complete all programming and reading assignments on time.

 For in-person lectures, please show up at least five minutes early so that the class can begin promptly at its scheduled start time.